cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 The registration of the application callbacks in the local `IBCRouter`, is responsibility of the chain modules.
 The registration of the client in the local `IBCRouter` is responsibility of the ICS-02 initialise client procedure.

-> **Note** The proper configuration of the IBCRouter is a prerequisite for starting the stream of packets.
+> **Note:** The proper configuration of the IBCRouter is a prerequisite for starting the stream of packets.

 - The `MAX_TIMEOUT_DELTA` is intendend as the max, absolute, difference between currentTimestamp and timeoutTimestamp that can be given in input to `sendPacket`.